robdevops/finbot/README.md

 ### Watchlist
 ![Shared watchlist in Slack](img/watchlist.png?raw=true "Shared watchlist in Slack")

 Tracks additional securities which are not in your Sharesight holdings.
-Use the Yahoo!
-Finance ticker format.

 It is stored in `var/cache/finbot_watchlist.json` by default.
-It uses JSON list format.
+It uses JSON list format with Yahoo symbols.
 Example:
 ```
 ["2454.TW", "3217.TWO", "ASO.AX", "STEM"]
 ```